Caribbean folk instrument

 Solid Steel’s steel pans are quite typical and would be instruments played in any steel band, but our musicians select only the finest and most beautifully tuned steel pans worthy of professional steel band entertainment.

 Generally, our musicians play a second instrument at a professional level.
-This enables us to deliver varying formats offering vocals and other instrumentation.
+This therefore enables us to deliver varying formats offering vocals and other instrumentation.